 Discover The Secret Garden film locations

 Since it was published in 1910, Frances Hodgson Burnett’s novel The Secret Garden has bewitched generations of children and adults alike.
-In October 2020, Sky brought the tale to life once again with a star-studded film adaptation is set to breathe new life into the tale, coming to cinemas and on Sky Cinema October 23.
+In October 2020, Sky brought the tale to life once again with a star-studded film adaptation is set to breathe new life into the tale, in cinemas and on Sky Cinema from 23 October.